ConCopilot/concopilot-docs/docs/introduction/concepts.md

 4. interact with human

 Under this definition, everything that helps human works can be a copilot.
 GitHub Copilot, Office Copilot, AI Assistant like Siri, and even devices like robots and drones can be copilots.

+The concept of Agent is very similar to the concept of Copilot, they are mixed-used in most cases and the community uses Agent more.

+In our view, we think "Copilot" emphasize more on the application and business, while "Agent" emphasize more about the LLM.
+This is the reason we use "Copilot" more than "Agent".
+ConCopilot focus more on how to help develop a business/task based application.
+But it is OK for you to mix-using these two concepts.

 ## Component